Hypertrophy Vs Strength Training: What's The Difference?

 • Muscle tissue weighs more than fat tissue, so if you want to see physical changes, it can help to take photos or measurements rather than use the scales

-• Although your focus is more on increasing muscle size than strength, you should still notice your strength has definitely improved after a few weeks and you may feel ready to increase your weights to continue feeling challenged
+• Although your focus is more on increasing muscle size than strength, you should still notice your strength has definitely improved after a few weeks and increasing your weights gradually will keep your body challenged

 “It’s important to remember that not all progress is linear and making gains every single week is not expected,” Katie says.